Elton John touches down in Hawke's Bay for first Mission concert

 Elton John has touched down in Hawke's Bay ahead of Thursday's show at the Mission Estate Winery.

-The 72-year-old superstar's plane was spotted Hawke's Bay Airport pn Wednesday morning ahead of his Farewell Yellow Brick Road tour shows in the Bay.
+The 72-year-old superstar's plane was spotted Hawke's Bay Airport on Wednesday morning ahead of his Farewell Yellow Brick Road tour shows in the Bay.

 Sir Elton, who has sold over 300 million records worldwide, is due to perform on Waitangi Day, with a further show scheduled for February 15.